Benefits of NLIS on beef farms

 Checking for stolen status at an abattoir

 Carcase feedback is one of the major benefits of adopting NLIS.
-NLIS offers you the ability to link individual animals to carcase feedback through the NLIS database.
+NLIS offers the ability to link individual animals to carcase feedback through the NLIS database.

-For queries on the NLIS in Victoria:
+For queries about the NLIS requirements in Victoria contact Agriculture Victoria.